ElixirProtocol/deUSD-contracts-v1/README.md

 </tr>
 </table>

-## Documentation

-You can find the technical documentation and references of the smart contracts [here](docs/docs.md).

 ## Usage

 You will need a copy of [Foundry](https://github.com/foundry-rs/foundry) installed before proceeding.
 See the [installation guide](https://github.com/foundry-rs/foundry#installation) for details.